mreach8743/blogapi/README.md

 go run main.go
 ```

+**Note:** All post-related endpoints require authentication.

 ### Testing the API

-A test script is provided to verify that all API endpoints are working correctly:
+Test scripts are provided to verify that all API endpoints are working correctly:

+#### Basic API Test

 ```bash
 # In a separate terminal (after starting the server)